-Under the Sheriff is the Chief Deputy, held by Dave Cornelius.
+Under the Sheriff is the Chief Deputy, held by David Cornelius.
 The position of Chief Deputy is the highest non-elected position in the Sheriff's Department.
 The Chief Deputy receives orders from the Sheriff and is responsible for ensuring the directives set by the Sheriff are met by communicating with the lieutenants.

 Emergency Communications and Jail Division

 13 Uniformed Deputies make up the Jail & Emergency Dispatch Division.
 These deputies have two responsibilities in this division.
 On rotating days, they must serve as Jail Officers in the County Jail and Emergency Dispatchers in the communication center.
 Each area is described below.

 Deputies serving in the capacity as a Kewaunee County Jail Officer are directly responsible for the safety and security of the Kewaunee County Jail and the care and custody of all prisoners housed within.
 These deputies, on a daily basis, book in arrestees, perform prisoner transports to and from different county jails, and many other jail functions such as serving meals and escorting prisoners to and from court.
 Deputies interact with minimum and maximum security inmates and enforce county, state and federal law in the jail.
 Jail Officers also assist Emergency Dispatch as needed.